European shares slip, pegged back by Vodafone

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Atul Prakash and Francesco Canepa)
+Today’s European research round-up (Additional reporting by Atul Prakash and Francesco Canepa; Editing by Hugh Lawson/Ruth Pitchford)